-Paul Manafort was convicted of eight bank and tax fraud charges in August, becoming the first campaign associate of President Trump to be found guilty by a jury in part of Special Counsel Robert Mueller’s long-running probe.
+Paul Manafort was convicted of eight bank and tax fraud charges in August, becoming the first campaign associate of President Trump's to be found guilty by a jury as part of Special Counsel Robert Mueller’s long-running probe.

 Read on for a look at Manafort's work with the Trump campaign and how he is connected to the Russia investigation.

 What kind of foreign work did Manafort do?

 A GOP operative who worked for former Presidents Ronald Reagan and George H.W.
 Bush, Manafort reportedly began his work in Republican politics in the 1970s.

 Eventually, Manafort was hired by former Ukrainian President Viktor Yanukovych, a controversial pro-Russia politician who was ousted from power twice.
 After Yanukovych was elected president in 2010, Manafort reportedly stayed on as an adviser and worked on other projects in Eastern Europe, including the Party of Regions political party.